Basic Information about Japanese Patent Applications

 Applicants may file a request for a super accelerated examination or an accelerated examination.

-According to data from the JPO Status Report 2022 published by the JPO, a first action (FA) pendency for super accelerated examination is 0.8 months.
-The FA pendency for accelerated examination (including accelerated examination based on Patent Prosecution Highway (PPH) ) is 2.7 months.
+According to the IP Statistics Report 2024 published by the JPO, a first action (FA) pendency for super accelerated examination is 0.8 months.
+The FA pendency for accelerated examination (including accelerated examination based on Patent Prosecution Highway (PPH) ) is 2.2 months.
 The FA pendency means the average number of months from the date of a request for examination to the dispatch date of the first examination result (a first office action or notice of allowance).
-In the meanwhile, the FA pendency for normal examination is 10.2 months.
+In the meanwhile, the FA pendency for normal examination is 10.0 months.

-In addition, if an applicant is a small or medium-sized enterprise (SME) or Startup (including a sole proprietorship), they may apply for a reduction in substantive examination fees.
+In addition, if an applicant is a small or medium-sized enterprise (SME)* or Startup** (including a sole proprietorship) which is not controlled by one or more large enterprises***, they may apply for a reduction in substantive examination fees.
 The examination fees for SMEs are reduced to 1/2.
 The examination fees for Startups are reduced to 1/3.

 Office Action